 Backed by the craggy Hajar Mountains, the picturesque Dubai exclave of Hatta is made for outdoor adventure.
 The Hatta Mountain Bike Trail Centre has 31 miles (50km) of graded single-track trails, and you can rent bikes from Adventure HQ.
 For walkers, a 5.5 mile (9km) trail sets off from near the camping area, continuing past Hatta Heritage Village to the artificial Hatta Dam.
 Here, you can rent kayaks and pedalos to cruise the turquoise waters.

-How to get to Hatta: You can rent a car to drive to Hatta, 84 miles (135km) southeast of Dubai, or take the E16 bus.
+How to get to Hatta from Dubai: You can rent a car to drive to Hatta, 84 miles (135km) southeast of Dubai, or take the E16 bus.

 The starkly beautiful Jebel Jais in Ras Al Khaimah is the UAE’s tallest peak at 6345ft (1934m).
 To enjoy the area’s craggy charms, take a scenic drive up the wickedly winding mountain road.
 There are rest stops along the route, and the viewing deck at 4100ft promises even more phenomenal views.
 If you're after an adrenaline rush in RAK, you can launch from the Jebel Jais Flight Zip Line, the world's longest, which reaches speeds of up to 95mph (150km/h).
 You could also tackle the half-mile-long Jebel Jais Via Ferrata, a four-hour experience that includes three thrilling ziplines of its own.

-How to get to Jebel Jais: You’ll need to rent a car to get to Jebel Jais, which is 100 miles (160km) northeast of Dubai.
+How to get to Jebel Jais from Dubai: You’ll need to rent a car to get to Jebel Jais, which is 100 miles (160km) northeast of Dubai.

 Stretching along the Gulf of Oman, Fujairah has better visibility and more diverse marine life than the waters off Dubai.
 Roughly 350ft (100m) offshore at Al Aqah, Snoopy Island is popular with snorkelers, thanks to schools of clownfish and regular turtle sightings.
 Local dive centers offer shore dives and boat trips to popular sites such as Dibba Rock, Coral Gardens and various wrecks.

-How to get to Fujairah: Al Aqah is 100 miles (165km) northeast of Dubai.
+How to get to Fujairah from Dubai: Al Aqah is 100 miles (165km) northeast of Dubai.
 Rent a car or check whether the dive centers include transport from Dubai in their packages.